 GMAD

-Nose – Wet earth, fresh cut morning grass, wet dog.
-A bit woodsy, like pencil shavings.
+Nose – Earthy and natural; wet earth, fresh cut grass, morning dew, and wet dog.
+And a bit woody, like pencil shavings.

 Palate – Fruity, but on the bitter and dry end.
 Like chewing on passion fruit gum after fifteen minutes when all the flavor is gone.
 Reminiscent of bitter citrus like orange rinds and grapefruits, with some unripe mango thrown in.

-Finish – Bitter and dry; think orange rind or grapefruit.
+Finish – Bitter and dry citrus; think orange rind or grapefruit.

 Great Mezcal; really smooth and easily digestible.
 Accessible and a great intro into the more ‘high-end’ producers.